 Tell #4 : Straight Bets Only

-Perhaps the biggest dividing line that separates sharps from public bettors is the parlay wager.
-Public bettors love to bet a little to win a lot.
+Perhaps the biggest dividing line that separates sharp bettors from public bettors is the parlay wager.
+Public bettors love to bet a little to win a lot, and this can be seen with the rising popularity of Same Game Parlays.
 Parlays are the siren song that draws their betting into dangerous areas of high vig and rocky results.

-Meanwhile, the sharp bettor sails along with a steady pace of disciplined straight bets, often for the same amount each time.
+Do sharps bet parlays?
+Generally, a sharp bettor sails along with a steady pace of disciplined straight bets, often for the same amount each time rather than bet parlays.
 Parlays increase variance and compound the house edge in -EV wagers.
 Sharp bettors know that and generally avoid them.